jasontranDA/capstone_project_da401_fall2024/README.md

 - **Modeling.qmd**: Script for model building and analysis.

 ### \Documentation
-- Generated visualizations, including graphs, charts, and tables.
 - Full research report summarizing findings and insights.
+- Early Research Design of the study.

+### \Figures
+- Graphs and Tables of EDA and regression results.